hmenorjr/stockwatchergwt/README.md

 work, earlier versions may not.

-If the directory containing this file does not have a .classpath or .project file, generate them by running 'ant eclipse.generate'
+If the directory containing this file does not have a .classpath or .project file, generate them by running `ant eclipse.generate`

 In Eclipse, go to the File menu and choose: